-For lots more historical material on CJ3B.info, see CJ-3Bs in History.
+For lots more historical material on CJ3B.info, see CJ-3Bs in History and Universal Jeep History.

 For books covering Jeep history, see the CJ-3B Bookshelf.

 If you own a CJ-3B, please feel free to add your serial number (VIN) and engine number to the CJ-3B Serial Number and Engine Number List.

 For web sites offering information on other models, see the Links page.